-- A. The Operations Division Commander shall complete the County Prosecutor's Internal Affairs Report on at least a quarterly basis for that period.
+- A. The Operations Division Commander shall complete the County Prosecutor's Internal Affairs Summary Report on at least a quarterly basis for that period.
 The report shall be submitted to the Chief of Police and the County Prosecutor and shall include the number and type of cases received and the status of investigation or charges during the reporting period.
-Additionally, the Chief of Police will advise the prosecutor of trends in the department, goals for the next reporting period, and outcomes from past periods. - B. An annual report summarizing the types of complaints received and the dispositions of the complaints should be made available to members of the public.
-The report shall contain a brief synopsis of all complaints where a fine or suspension of ten days or more was assessed to a member of the agency.
-The names of the complainants and the subject officers shall not be published in this report. - C. This EW system policy shall be made available to the public upon request and shall be posted on the department website.
+The summary report forms must contain sufficient information to enable the County Prosecutor to identify warning signs or potential deficiencies in the internal affairs process.
+Additionally, the Chief of Police will advise the prosecutor of trends in the department, goals for the next reporting period, and outcomes from past periods.
+Each County Prosecutor will provide those law enforcement agencies with instructions on completing the forms, and a reporting schedule. - B. An annual report summarizing the types of complaints received and the dispositions of the complaints should be made available to members of the public by the Newton Police Department on its website and should be statistical in nature. - C. The Newton Police Department shall on a periodic basis, and at least once a year, submit to the County Prosecutor and publish on the agency's public website a brief synopsis of all complaints where a termination, reduction in rank or grade, and/or suspension of more than five days was assessed to an agency member.
+This synopsis shall include the identity of each officer subject to final discipline, a brief summary of their transgressions, and a statement of the sanction imposed.
+This synopsis shall not contain the identities of the complainants.
+The first report shall cover disciplinary actions finalized during, at a minimum, the preceding twelve months. - D. This EW system policy shall be made available to the public upon request and shall be posted on the department website.
 All reports created or submitted pursuant to the EW system that identify specific Officers are confidential and not subject to public disclosure.